ruarplum/ruarplum/README.md

 - 🔭 I’m currently working on building my own websites.
 - 🌱 I’m currently learning what feels like everything there is to be learnt!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: sail by summer/code by winter
+- ⚡ Fun fact: sailor U+26F5
+ by summer/code by winter

 <!-- Actual text -->
 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][3.2]][3].